 Discuss assigned and supplemental readings each week as they appear on the modules.
 Instructions and guiding questions for each discussion topic are posted in each lesson, which are based on that week's topic and readings.
-Initial posts in the Discussion Forums over Readings are due by day 2 - 3 of each lesson.
+Initial posts in the Discussion Forums over Readings are due by Wednesday, and all comments to peers are due by Sunday.